 Washington’s New Cap-and-Trade Program: A Costly and Badly Flawed Climate Mandate

-New program is 3x more costly than predicted
+New program is on track to be 4x more costly than predicted

-Washington’s newest climate mandate is the most expensive Cap-and-Trade program of its kind in the nation.
-The cost to comply with this program is estimated to be $1.3 Billion in the first year alone.1 This is 3 times more expensive than originally predicted when the program was passed by the legislature.2
+Washington’s newest climate mandate continues to grow more expensive.
+The Seattle Times reports this program has already collected nearly $1.5 Billion in compliance costs through August 31, 2023.1 This is nearly 4 times more expensive than originally predicted when the program was passed by the legislature.2

 Many experts are highly skeptical about the long-term feasibility of this program.
 In Washington’s rush to become the “greenest” state in the nation, the program doesn’t consider whether there is even a realistic way to comply with the aggressive goals that have been set by the program or what the cost impacts will be for Washington’s economy and consumers.3